roopunk/CodeIgniter3-Kickstart/README.md

 ### Features
   - Codeigniter 3.0.0 out of the box
-  - Basic Login and Register functions with database interactions
+  - Basic Login and Register functions
+  - SHA1 password encryption
+  - Bootstrap 3.3.4

 ### Controllers
 The following cotrollers are included in the base package :